How to Make Bread in a Bread Machine

 - 1.5-pound loaf takes about 1 cup liquid and 3 cups flour.

 - 2-pound loaf takes about 1 1/3 cup liquid and 4 cups flour.

 Adapting a Bread Machine Recipe to a Manual Recipe

-You can also convert a bread machine recipe to a hand-made loaf.
-For best results, refer to a comparable non-machine recipe for basic instructions.
-And if you don't have a comparable non-machine recipe, here are the basic steps to making most yeast breads:
+You can also convert a bread machine recipe to a handmade loaf.
+For best results, find a comparable handmade bread recipe for basic instructions.
+And if you don't have a comparable recipe, here are the basic steps to making most yeast breads by hand:

 - Proof the yeast (dissolve the yeast and 1 tablespoon of sugar in warm water).

 - Knead the dough until smooth and soft.

 - Rise until doubled.
 Punch down, and shape.

 - Place bread in a greased loaf pan, or on a baking sheet for a round loaf.

 - Bake.
 Most bread is baked in a moderate oven, 350 degrees F (175 degrees C).
 Bake for 40 to 50 minutes, or until the crust is golden brown and the bottom of a loaf sounds hollow when tapped.